Activity Packet - 10 Steps / 5 Days

 This course take place over 5 days, with a bit of spill over into the weekend to tie up loose ends.
 The idea is to provide a supportive environment for you to ask questions, take risks, offer advice, and have fun.

 You will leave this course with:

-- a first prototype, with feedback
+- a first draft, with feedback

 Participants should expect to spend at least 5 hours for course activities during the week.
 Those with no prior online teaching and learning experience can expect to invest more time.
 Active participation will make this course successful for everyone!

 Suggested timeframe for completion: by end of day Monday